twylie/virosearch/README.md

 **Disk Space**

 Disk space needed for **ViroSearch** processing can be considerable depending on the number of reads processed per sample, especially if the `--notemp` flag is passed to [Snakemake](https://snakemake.readthedocs.io/en/stable/) when executing the variant calling pipeline.
-A very rough estimation is to plan to start withh 25--50 Gb of **intermediate** output disk space for each for every 100 million reads evaluated.
+A very rough estimation is to plan to start withh 25-50 Gb of **intermediate** output disk space for each for every 100 million reads evaluated.

 **Parallel Processing**

 Attempting to automate cluster processing for multiple off-site architectures is beyond the scope of this project; however, the default Snakemake setup provided by ViroSearch is a good starting point for customization to run in parallel on your own cluster environment.
 Inherent in Snakmake's DAG approach is the ability to run atomic processes independently.
-For users running **ViroSearch** at Washington University School of Medicine, parallel processing is supported---see [virosearch washupp](#virosearch-washupp) and [Example Data Processing (WashU Cluster)](#example-data-processing--washu-cluster-) for details.
+For users running **ViroSearch** at Washington University School of Medicine, parallel processing is supported---see [virosearch washupp](https://github.com/twylie/virosearch#virosearch-washupp) and [Example Data Processing WashU Cluster](https://github.com/twylie/virosearch#example-data-processing-washu-cluster) for details.

 ## Test Data Set and Sample Key